ZbigniewKorycki/Client_Server_App/README.md

 <h1>User Management Tool</h1>

-User Management Tool is an application designed for seamless communication via a server-client architecture.
-The application supports both SQLite and PostgreSQL for efficient data storage, with a primary focus on user management and messaging.
-The client interacts seamlessly with the server via socket communication, making it easy to send commands and receive responses in JSON format.
-The application is covered with unit tests to assess functionality.
-These tests were implemented using the unittest framework.
+An application for smooth communication using a server-client setup.
+It works with both SQLite and PostgreSQL, emphasizing user management and messaging.
+The client communicates with the server through sockets, exchanging commands and responses in JSON.
+The application is covered with unit tests